starthq/search/README.md

 To test that this works correctly, fire up e.g. Chrome Developer tools (press F12 in Chrome), open the Console tab and type in the following: var element = document.querySelectorAll‎('.repolist-name a')[0] where '.repolist-name a' is the selector string above; then on the next line type in e.g. element.getAttribute("href") i.e. the Angular expression from above.

-Check out [search.js](https://github.com/starthq/search/blob/master/search.js) for more examples.
+Check out the [examples directory](https://github.com/starthq/search/blob/master/examples) for more examples.

-### JSON provider

-This is work in progress.

 ## Terms & Feedback